Personal Injury FAQs

 | How soon after an accident should I hire a personal injury attorney?

 Consult with an attorney as soon as possible.
-He/she can guide you through the process and help you determine if you need to hire a lawyer.
+They can guide you through the process and help determine if you need to hire a lawyer.

 | Do I have to turn over medical records in my personal injury case?